 When calling different states, it’s critical to have customizable filters so you can comply with various state, and even city, regulations.
 The same business may also have a different sales approach in one region over another and use different scripts to reflect that.

 Historical Reporting of Remote Agent Performance

-In contrast to real time reporting, historical reports are metrics to analyze the next day or for whatever period you want to track trends.
-Understand how at-home employee paid time is spent, agent performance, and how your lists are converting [or not!].
+In contrast to real time reporting, historical reports are meant to analyze metrics over a time period you sent, enabling you to track trends.
+Make sure you have access to reports that give you insights into how at-home employee paid time is spent, agent performance, and how your lists are converting.